 - Exchange Online: as a part of the online service, Office 365, Microsoft also offers the groupware as a cloud service.
 In this case, Exchange Server isn’t operated on your own computer.
 Instead, it’s hosted inside the Microsoft Cloud.
 Access to the software’s functions requires a user subscription, known as a User Subscription License (USL).
 This allows you to use Microsoft Exchange Server as a SaaS and simultaneously keep things running within your own data center, enabling alternative solutions, such as hybrid hosting.

 - Exchange server hosting: the third usage model gives you access to Microsoft Exchange Server via a third-party provider.
-Generally, this involves working with a web hosting provider that has acquired a license from Microsoft that authorizes it to charge for using the desired groupware.
+Generally, this involves working with a web-hosting provider that has acquired a license from Microsoft that authorizes it to charge for using the desired groupware.
 This enables end users to book Exchange Server features in the form of on-demand tariff packages.

 By outsourcing exchange hosting, it’s relatively easy to adjust the required performance level to a company’s needs as they change.
 Should your company be going through a spurt of unpredicted growth, then it’s possible to add more inboxes to the server without having to invest in expensive hardware or additional licenses.